bionetslab/grn-confounders/README.md

 # Investigating algorithmic bias in computational systems biology tools

-This project is about assessing to which extent are high computational systems biology methods robust w.r.t data biases induced by the confounders such as age, sex, ethnicity.
+This project is about assessing to what extent are high computational systems biology methods robust w.r.t data biases induced by the confounders such as age, sex, ethnicity.

 ## Systems Biology Tools

-We focused on tools which uses gene data to create networks such as Gene Regulatory Network and Gene Co-Expression Network.
+We focused on tools which uses gene data to create networks such as Gene Regulatory Network (Directed Network Graph)  and Gene Co-Expression Network (Undirected Network Graph).

 - **Gene Regulatory Network**